James Daichendt

-G. James Daichendt (born 1975) is an art critic and art historian.
-He serves as the Dean of the Colleges and Professor of Art History at Point Loma Nazarene University in Southern California.
-He is also a professor at Boston University.
+G. James Daichendt (born 1975) is an art critic and Professor of Art History.
+He serves as the Provost & Chief Academic Officer at Point Loma Nazarene University in Southern California.
+He has also taught at Boston University and Azusa Pacific University.

-Dr. Daichendt founded and is the Principal Editor for the academic journal "Visual Inquiry: Learning and Teaching Art."
+Daichendt founded and is the Principal Editor for the academic journal "Visual Inquiry: Learning and Teaching Art."
 He has written six books.
 The most recent are texts about the artists Kenny Scharf "In Absence of Myth" and Shepard Fairey "Shepard Fairey Inc. Artist/Professional/Vandal."
 His text Stay Up!
 Los Angeles Street Art earned him the title Professor Street Art.
 He has also received academic attention for his texts Artist Scholar: Reflections on Writing and Research and Artist-Teacher: A Philosophy for Creating and Teaching.
-Daichendt lectures regularly on the subject of art education and street art and was featured on TED Talk, The Streets as Canvas.
+Daichendt lectures regularly on the subject of art education and street art.
 He has authored biographies on artists Robbie Conal and Kenny Scharf.

-Dr. Daichendt's writing has appeared in The San Diego Union-Tribune, KCET Artbound, LA Weekly, Artillery: Killer Text on Art, ArtScene, Art Education, International Journal of Art and Design Education, Visual Inquiry: Learning and Teaching Art, Pasadena Scene Magazine, Beverly Hills Lifestyle, Cassone: The International Online Magazine of Art and Art Books, APU Life, Teaching Artist Journal, and The Art Book.
-He lives in California with his wife and three children.
+Daichend lives in California with his wife and three children.